 As we work to create a strong economy in our community that benefits every resident, business and worker in our city, the City supports legislation to enact a state prevailing wage and protect workers from wage theft.
 The City supports efforts to encourage and incentivize family-friendly workplace policies in businesses throughout the Commonwealth.
-The City supports legislation to modernize Virginia's alcoholic beverage laws to ensure our small, local businesses can be competitive in the region as well as efforts to increase efficiency and minimize the impact of the distribution and delivery of alcoholic beverages on our neighborhoods.
+The City supports legislation to modernize Virginia's alcoholic beverage laws in order to ensure our small, local businesses can be competitive in the region, including making temporary provisions permanent.
+The City supports efforts to increase efficiency and minimize the impact of the distribution and delivery of alcoholic beverages on our neighborhoods.
 The City supports efforts to create new markets for recycling and recyclable materials in the Commonwealth, as an opportunity for both job creation and environmental stewardship.
 The City supports legislation that assists in the deployment of universal, affordable access to broadband technology and efforts to ensure a fair and open Internet.